Family says Navy Sailor, wife were shot during OfferUp sale in Portsmouth

-PORTSMOUTH, Va. – A Navy sailor and his pregnant wife are in the hospital Monday after being shot multiple times while trying to buy a cell phone through an app used to buy and sell personal items called OfferUp.
+PORTSMOUTH, Va. - A Navy Sailor and his pregnant wife are in the hospital Monday after being shot multiple times while trying to buy a cell phone through an app used to buy and sell personal items called OfferUp.

 The young couple, who didn't want News 3 to use their last name, was just starting their lives together.